charlesRmajor/base-expo-native-project/README.md

     * can we get CanonicalAppID, OrganizationID, appVersionName from app.json into gradle?
 * XCode:
     * can we get CanonicalAppID, OrganizationID, appVersionName from app.json into iOS build settings?
+* can app.json have a CanonicalAppID & OrganizationID and then automatically update bundle & package identifiers to match?
+* add general update build instructions to this readme
+* other instructions/troubleshooting notes from my build docs?

 * Expo-Project:
     * add expo-based notifications (maybe?)